 Most of the old stone buildings have long since collapsed and today, resources include timber, sugar and giant shrimp – not the slaves and ivory of decades ago!Mix your business dedication with your tourist wishes when you stay at the earthy M’Phingwe Lodge on the edge of the Inhamitanga National Forest.
 The furniture you use and admire in this timber hotel is all made locally, by Mozambicans.
 This is the kind of destination where naturalists will meet and seek out unusual wildlife great and small, where conservationists will gather for meetings and observations and where those who want to get back to nature will meet and get the most out of this unique setting.

 If you are meeting most of the day, you will also be walking, bird watching, game viewing, recording tree species and meditating when you stay at M’Phhingwe.
 Chat to the receptionist to visit the TCT-Cheringoma Herbarium and its more than 1 400 samples of local plant life.

 Niassa Province is the largest in Mozambique and probably the most beautiful, remaining mostly uninhabited and brimming with wilderness areas.
 Lake Malawi, the Ruvuma River and Niassa National Reserve are the main attractions here, the capital being Lichinga.

-This city is perched high on the Lichinga Plateau with views over the pine forests – a cooler city than most other Mozambique centers.
-Your business and conference needs are met at the luxury Girassol Lichinga Hotel where you will find welcoming staff, air-conditioning, internet access, room service and a laundry service.
+This city is perched high on the Lichinga Plateau with views over the pine forests – a cooler city than most other Mozambique centres.
+Your business and conference needs are met at the luxury Girassol Lichinga Hotel where you will find a welcoming staff, air-conditioning, internet access, room service and a laundry service.
 Dine on quality international cuisine in between meetings and be sure to explore the cool and friendly town.